OxCGRT/covid-policy-tracker/README.md

 Full descriptions of the policy indicators and their meaning can be found in our [codebook](documentation/codebook.md).
 For more detailed guidance about the codebook and how we interpret the indicators, see the [coding interpretation guide](documentation/interpretation_guide.md).
 This ensures consistency, and standardizes coding across the database.

 Eight of the policy indicators (C1-C8) record information on [_containment and closure_ policies](documentation/codebook.md#containment-and-closure-policies), such as school closures and restrictions in movement.
 Four of the indicators (E1-E4) record [_economic_ policies](documentation/codebook.md#economic-policies) such as income support to citizens or provision of foreign aid.
 Eight indicators (H1-H8) record [_health system_ policies](documentation/codebook.md#health-system-policies) such as the Covid-19 testing regime or emergency investments into healthcare.
-Three indicators (V1-3) record [_vaccination_ policies](documentation/codebook.md#vaccination-policies); a country/region/territory’s priority list, eligible groups, and the individual cost of vaccination.
-V1-3 will be rolled out for all countries over time.
+Three indicators (V1-V3) record [_vaccination_ policies](documentation/codebook.md#vaccination-policies); a country/region/territory’s priority list, eligible groups, and the individual cost of vaccination.

 Finally, we have a [miscellaneous indicator (M1)](documentation/codebook.md#miscellaneous-policies) for notes that do not fit elsewhere.